hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 .\dgcat-admin.ps1
 ```

-Or double-click the included `dgcat-admin.bat` launcher, which opens a native PowerShell window with proper color rendering.

 There is no installation process, no dependencies beyond the above, and no configuration files required to get started.
 The tool creates its backup directory automatically on first run.

 ### Initial Configuration